pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 The threat model assumes the following:

-* Keys not kept on PyPI infrastructure are safe and securely stored.
+* Keys that are not kept on PyPI infrastructure are safe and securely stored.

 * Attackers can compromise at least one of PyPI's trusted keys stored on the PyPI infrastructure, and may do so at once or over a period of time.